 MWACD covers a six-block area and is filled with galleries, restaurants, and studios.
 The third Thursday of each month sees a street festival come to life.
-Live music is playing, there’s delicious food, it’s a vibrant clash of sounds and smells.
+Live music is playing.
+There’s delicious food, and it’s a vibrant clash of sounds and smells.
 Artists line the street selling their local crafts and artwork.
 There’s a tremendously uplifting community feel to the district.
 Everyone visiting Islamorada must make a trip to MWACD.

 14. Rain Barrel Village

 Rain Barrel Village is an artisan village where you can support local vendors.
-Wander the area looking in souvenir shops, art galleries, and studios.
+Wander the area looking at souvenir shops, art galleries, and studios.
 The colorful shack-like shop fronts and bustling atmosphere offer a splash of noise.
-Paintings, ceramics, jewelry, wall décor, you name it they’ve got it at Rain Barrel Village.
+Paintings, ceramics, jewelry, wall décor, you name it, they’ve got it at Rain Barrel Village.